Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 APIMANAGER_CATEGORY_AUTOCREATION=true
 ```

-When auto creating categories, the name of all categories will be processed prior to creating the category on Amplify Central.
+When auto creating categories, the name of all categories will be processed prior to creating the category on Amplify.
 Since categories may only contain letters, numbers, spaces, [], and (), any other characters will be removed automatically.

 ### Tag value as category